cleavr/cleaverdocs/content/documentation/services.md

 suspect an issue with your server, first go to the services section and:
     <ul>
         <li>
-            Check the NGINX pulse
+            Check the NGINX heartbeta
         </li>
         <li>
-            Resolve any issues if NGINX is down by referring to the pulse report
+            Resolve any issues if NGINX is down by referring to the heartbeat report
         </li>
         <li>
             Try stop/start or refresh NGINX (as they say, turning it off and on again seems to fix 90% of the issues)